qLab/qLib/README.md

 ##### Houdini 17.5 or higher ("plugin" method)

-- Create a folder called **packages** in your Houdini config folder (in your home dir)
+- Create a folder called **packages** in your Houdini preferences folder (in your home dir)
 - Copy the **qLib_linux.json** (or **qLib_windows.json**) file into the **packages** folder

 [To read more on configuration, see the documentation on Packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)

+(Please note that qLib requires 17.5.321 or higher for packages to work.)

 ##### Older Houdini versions

-We provide example *houdini.env* files (windows and linux) which can be *appended to your houdini.env file in your Houdini config folder* (the HoudiniXX.X/ folder in your home directory).
+We provide example *houdini.env* files (windows and linux) which can be *appended to your houdini.env file in your Houdini preferences folder* (the HoudiniXX.X/ folder in your home directory).

 [To read more on configuration, see the documentation on houdini.env](http://www.sidefx.com/docs/houdini/basics/config_env)